azimbaldiwala/wordMeanings-AndroidApp/README.md

 # wordMeanings-AndroidApp
-This android app takes data from my previously made python Flask API
+This android app takes data from my previously made python Flask API for other details visit this repr